2008 New Zealand Music Awards

 The 2008 Vodafone New Zealand Music Awards took place on 8 October at the Vector Arena in Auckland.
-Straitjacket Fits were induced into the New Zealand Music Hall of Fame.
+Straitjacket Fits were inducted into the New Zealand Music Hall of Fame.
 The Technical awards took place on 3 September.

 Awards and nominees

 Winners are listed first and highlighted in boldface.

 Multiple winners included Flight of the Concords and Opshop, who each received four awards.